 Malaysia has approximately 25.08 million active internet users (79 percent of the population).
 The population has extremely high rates of mobile phone penetration.
 Of the 31.2 million Malaysians, 24 million are social media users, 21.6 million are unique mobile users, and 22 million use social media on their mobile devices.Malaysia’s e-commerce laws are based on a combination of the Electronic Commerce Act 2006 and the Electronic Government Activities Act 2007.
 With the introduction of the Personal Data Protection Act 2010, Malaysia became the first ASEAN member country to pass privacy legislation.
 The Electronic Commerce Act 2006 is the key source of electronic commerce regulation for the private sector and contains broad (technology-neutral) provisions on electronic signatures.
 Additionally, Malaysia enacted the Digital Signature Act 1997 which covers digital signatures.

-The Consumer Protection Act 1999 (CPA) protects consumers against a range of unfair practices and enforces minimum product standards.
-In 2007, an amendment was made to the CPA that expanded the scope to cover electronic commerce transactions; and in 2010 a new provision was introduced on the general safety requirement for services and the protection to consumers from unfair terms in a standard form contract.
+The Malaysian Communications and Multimedia Commission (MCMC) regulates the Information and the Communication industries.
+The MCMC also issues content and broadcasting guidelines.
+See Multimedia Guidelines and Content Code.
 The Inland Revenue Board of Malaysia created Guidelines of Taxation for Electronic Commerce.
 The guidelines cover the scope of charge, the tax liability for business, treatment of server and website and an examination of business models.
 See Guidelines on Taxation of ECommerce.

 In 2016, the Malaysian Ministry of International Trade and Industry (MITI) launched a new eCommerce Initiative with the goal to bring roughly 80 percent of small- and medium size enterprises into the world of eCommerce and to expand market access for more than 87 million digital customers in the ASEAN region.
 See ECommerce Initiative .
 This initiative is focused on accelerating seller adoption of eCommerce, increasing adoption of eProcurement by businesses, lifting non-tariff barriers (such as e-fulfillment, cross-border, e-Payment, and consumer protection), realigning existing economic incentives, making strategic investments in eCommerce players, and promoting national brand to boost cross-border eCommerce.

 The Malaysian Government has pledged not to censor the Internet.
 There is no evidence of technological Internet filtering in Malaysia.
 However, controls on traditional media spill over to the Internet at times, leading to self-censorship and occasional investigation of bloggers and online commentators.
 In 2018, Malaysia passed a law regulating “fake news”, which holds websites as well as online posters liable for what the government determines to be fake news.
 The new government has announced its intention to repeal the law, which is slated to be introduced during the first parliamentlary session in July 2018.

 Current Market TrendsAs a result of Malaysia’s internet and mobile connectivity, as well as public sector encouragement, Malaysia has high rates of eCommerce usage.
 Malaysia boasts 15.3 million online shoppers (50 percent of the population) and 62 percent of mobile users their devices to shop online.